Operation Dwarka

 Operation Dwarka was a naval operation by the Pakistan Navy to attack the Indian coastal town of Dwarka on 7 and 8 September 1965.
-This instance was the first engagement by the Pakistan Navy in any of the Indo-Pakistan wars.
-(Note: The navy was formed in 1947 with the nation's independence from Great Britain, and fighting in the first Indo-Pakistani war was restricted to land and aerial combat missions.)
+This instance was the first engagement by the Pakistan Navy in any of the India–Pakistan wars.
+(Note: The navy was formed in 1947 with the nation's independence from Great Britain, and fighting in the First India–Pakistan War was restricted to land and aerial combat missions.)

-As the Indo-Pakistani War of 1965 broke out between India and Pakistan over Kashmir, the armies and air forces of both nations were involved in intense fighting in the regions of Punjab and Kashmir.
+As the India–Pakistan war of 1965 broke out between India and Pakistan over Kashmir, the armies and air forces of both nations were involved in intense fighting in the regions of Punjab and Kashmir.
 To relieve pressure on the southern front, Pakistan decided to send its navy to launch a strike on the Indian coast.
 The primary objective of the attack ostensibly was to destroy the radar station at Dwarka which was believed by Pakistani naval intelligence to have a Huff-Duff beacon to guide Indian bombers.
 Pakistani high command also hoped to divert the operations of the Indian Air Force away from the north.

-Objectives

-The mission objectives of the Pakistan Navy were: